Contents

 BPOs

 BPOs will probably see the quickest disruption.
-We already saw the Medical Transcription & Document Management reduction before.
+We already saw the reduction in revenue for Medical Transcription & Document Management previously.
 BPO work is especially exposed because, unlike software engineering, it is harder to argue that AI simply makes existing workers more productive and allows firms to build more.
 Much of BPO is not “building” anything new.
 Customers generally want the same output at a lower cost, which is exactly the labor-arbitrage model that made Indian and Southeast Asian BPOs so successful in the first place.
 Even in India, API calls that can run 24x7 are cheaper and will produce better outcomes than hiring humans.

 Let’s look at the RBI data again.